Flag of The Flag of Yemen

 The Flag of Yemen

-The flag of Yemen consists of three horizontal stripes of equal size, with the colors (from top to bottom) red, white, and black.
-These colors are traditional Pan-Arab colors and each has a specific meaning: red stands for the blood shed for independence, white symbolizes a bright future, and black represents the dark past.
+The flag of Yemen is three horizontal stripes of equal size, red at the top, then white, then black.
+These are the Pan-Arab colors.
+Red is the blood shed for independence, white a bright future and black the dark past.

 Share this flag

-The flag is prominently displayed on government buildings, including the presidential palace and the houses of parliament.
-It is used during official ceremonies and national celebrations like Yemen's National Unity Day.
-In military contexts, the flag is flown at forts and army camps.
-Internationally, Yemen's flag is shown in contexts such as United Nations assemblies and diplomatic missions, representing the country's sovereignty and place within the global community.
+The flag hangs at government buildings, including the presidential palace and the houses of parliament, and is used at official ceremonies and on National Unity Day.
+It flies at forts and army camps.
+Yemeni delegations use it at United Nations assemblies and at diplomatic missions abroad.

 References